Preservation on Tybee

 Workshops & Studies

-Over the past several years, there have been many workshops and public outreach efforts to protect the character that defines the history of this small town on the Georgia Coast.
+Every year there are a variety of workshops and community involvement activities that focus on protecting the character that defines the history of this small town on the Georgia Coast.

 The HPC continues these efforts and has progressively developed a draft document for design guidelines that would apply to Local Historic Districts, if Officials so choose to adopt them for planning purposes.
 The draft document of the Design Guidelines (PDF) for Local Historic Districts has been revised based on public input and can be viewed online.